tvomacka/AssemblyHelloWorld/README.md

 ## printNum.asm

-Outputs a number to console as a text.
+Outputs a number to console as a text, manually converting the number to a string.

+Includes memory allocation on heap for the converted string value.

 # Working with Command Line